 Yes, TIPS certificates do expire.
 In most states, your certification is valid for three years and must be renewed through recertification.

-It is important to check the TIPS website and your state’s requirements to determine the specific renewal requirements and expiration date of your TIPS certification.
+It is important to check the TIPS website and your state’s requirements to determine your TIPS certification’s specific renewal requirements and expiration date.

 Why Do Restaurants Want TIPS Certification?